Novel Physics of Escaping Secondary Atmospheres May Shape the Cosmic Shoreline: Accounting for Non-LTE Cooling

 \subsection{Three-level Model for Electron Excitation of Atomic Lines}

 The polytropic framework admits atomic and molecular cooling estimates diagnosed from the atmospheric structure.
 For a polytropic solution to represent a consistent, steady state, the line cooling rate per unit mass should be lower than the polytropic heating throughout the extent of the atmosphere.
 The total line cooling luminosity informs the efficiency factor for the energy limit.
 Collisions between atoms, molecules, electrons, and ions excite vibrational, rotational modes, and electronic states, which can be relaxed by further collisions or by spontaneous emission of light.
 Electronic states are available to ambient temperatures of \qtyrange{0.1}{1}{\electronvolt}, equivalent to \qtyrange{e3}{e4}{\kelvin}, or greater.
 In Local Thermodynamic Equilibrium (LTE), the photons are honorary gas particles, meaning that the local emission per unit mass depends only on a single temperature field and is independent of local densities.
-Maintained by collisions, the well-known Boltzmann formula gives the population ratio between levels $j$ and $i$: $\frac{n_j}{n_i} = \frac{g_i}{g_j}\exp{-E_{ji}/k_{B} T}$, where $E_{ji}$ is the excitation energy, $g_{i}, g_{j}$ are the level density of states and $k_{B}$ is the Boltzmann constant \citep[e.g.,][]{feynman}.
-The resulting volumetric cooling rate from some level $j$ to a lower level $i$ via spontaneous emission is given by $Q_{ji}= \frac{n_i g_i}{g_j}\exp{-E_{ji}/k_{B} T} A_{ji} E_{ji}$.
-Collisions with electrons dominate excitations.
-For example, in the case of nitrogen, the electron-ion collision frequency $\nu_{e-i}$ is approximately $160\times$ that for ion-ion; $\nu_{e-i} \sim \sqrt{m_{i}/m_{e}} \nu_{i-i}$, where $m_{i}, m_{e}$ are the ion and electron masses.
+Maintained by collisions, the well-known Boltzmann distribution gives the population ratio between levels $j$ and $i$: $\frac{n_j}{n_i} = \frac{g_j}{g_i}\exp{-E_{ji}/k_{B} T}$, where $E_{ji}$ is the excitation energy, $g_{i}, g_{j}$ are the level density of states and $k_{B}$ is the Boltzmann constant \citep[e.g.,][]{feynman}.
+The resulting volumetric cooling rate from some level $j$ to a lower level $i$ via spontaneous emission is given by $Q_{ji}= \frac{n_i g_j}{g_i}\exp{-E_{ji}/k_{B} T} A_{ji} E_{ji}$.

+Atomic excitation is dominated by electron impacts because electron thermal velocities are $\sim\sqrt{m_i/m_e}$ ($\approx 160$ for N) times larger than ion velocities, fast enough to produce sudden (non-adiabatic) excitation of bound electrons \citep{Hertel2015}.
+In contrast, heavy-particle collisions occur on timescales long compared to the intrinsic electronic timescale ($\sim h/ E_{ji}$), leading to adiabatic motion and an exponential suppression of electronic excitation in N—N or N$^+$—N collisions.
+Heavy-particle de-excitation, however, is exothermic and can proceed through adiabatic evolution of a transient quasi-molecule.
+Although such heavy-particle quenching of excited states may reduce the efficiency of atomic line cooling under certain conditions, calculation of the effect is beyond the scope of the present study.

 The other density regime is the coronal limit, where collisional excitations are in dynamic balance with spontaneous emission - a simple non-LTE limit.
 The volumetric cooling rate then becomes independent of $A_{ul}$ in the two-level atom approximation: every electron excited to the upper level spontaneously decays, so that